smik91/OneMistakeMessager/README.md

-Инструкция по запуску:
+**How to use:**
-1. Запускаем "server.exe", который находится в папке "server"
+1. Run "server.exe"
-2. Запускаем сколько угодно "client.exe", которые находятся в папке "client"
+2. Run at least 2 "client.exe"
-3. Переписываемся!
+3. Send messages!